A Roll; Recovery Efforts Continue Search for Missing U.S. Soldier

-U.S. Army Col. Daniel R. Kent, commander and district engineer, Europe District of the U.S. Army Corps of Engineers, talks about the ground-penetrating radars and the road improvements for the recovery efforts for a missing U.S. soldier at a military training site near Pabradė, Lithuania, April 1, 2025.
-(U.S. Army video by Staff Sgt.
+U.S. Army Chief Warrant Officer 2 Timothy D. Shay, a construction engineer technician with 1st Armored Brigade Combat Team, 3rd Infantry Division, talks about the machinery used to help assist in the recovery efforts for a missing U.S. soldier at a military training site near Pabradė, Lithuania, April 1, 2025.
+(U.S. Army photo by Staff Sgt.
 Rose Di Trolio)

 |Date Taken: